alchemycodelab/module-one-curriculum-base/SPRINT-WEEK.md

 - Deployed on gtihub pages
 - Thoughtful CSS
 - Some group collaboration tool to organize features like Miro.
-You'll like to this tool in Sprint Week Project submission.
+(You'll link to this tool in your Canvas submission).
 - Supabase Auth and protected routes.
 - There should be some 'List/Detail' element to your app.
     - The user should be presented with a list fetched from supabase